 Ms. Tan does not have any family relationship with any Director and/or major shareholder of the Company, nor does he have any conflict of interest with the Group.
 She has not been convicted of any offences within the past five (5) years other than traffic offences, if any and has not been imposed of any public sanction or penalty by relevant bodies during the financial year.

-She attended 1 Board meeting during her tenure as a Director of the Company since her appointment for the financial year ended 31 March 2022.
+She attended 5 out of 5 Board meetings held during the financial year ended 31 March 2023.